Sue Perlgut, Producer/Director

 In 2007 she produced, directed and co-wrote with Christopher Julian, the documentary 101 Ways to Retire—or Not!, seen on WSKG PBS, an official selection of the Buffalo Niagara Film Festival in 2008 and a recipient of a 2008 Mature Media Awards.
 In 2007 they also completed, with trainer Debbie Bosanko, Stay Strong: Lift for Life a strength training video for people 65 or older.
 In November of 2010 CloseToHome Productions completed Beets and Beans: Living and Dying with Hospice and in 2007 began work on It’s All Right To Be Woman Theatre a feminist theatre troupe that lived and worked in NYC in the 1970s.

-In 2015 she produced and co-directed with Nils Hoover Connie Cook: A Documentary, which was an official selection of the Finger Lakes Environmental Film Festival (FLEFF) and the High Falls Women’s Film Festival.
+In 2015 she produced and co-directed with Nils Hoover Connie Cook: A Documentary, which was an official selection of the Finger Lakes Environmental Film Festival (FLEFF), the High Falls Women’s Film Festival and the Reproductive Justice Film Festival.

 More recently, she has produced multi-media films with readings that focus on the issues women face in our society today.
-The Women’s Wisdom Project, Other Powers: Trauma Survivors Reclaim Joy and is currently in production with Women Artists Have Their Say.
+The Women’s Wisdom Project, Other Powers: Trauma Survivors Reclaim Joy, Women Artists Have Their Say and Stand Up Women: Social Activists in Tompkins County.

 She produces web videos for small businesses, artists and non-profits.
 She has been creating and producing virtual house tours for Carol Bushberg Real Estate for more than 10 years.
 Her web videos are featured on this web site and on Vimeo.

 A graduate of NYU with a MA in Educational Theatre, she has worked, for more than 40 years, as a director, performer, playwright, storyteller, puppet maker, teacher, arts administrator and producer of theatre in colleges, public schools, community centers and alternative performing spaces in New York City and Ithaca NY.
-She is one of the founding members of It’s All Right To Be Woman Theatre and currently directs the Senior Citizen Theatre Troupe of Lifelong in Ithaca, NY.
+She is one of the founding members of It’s All Right To Be Woman Theatre, created and directed the Senior Citizen Theatre Troupe of Lifelong in Ithaca, NY for 23 years.
 In 2019 she wrote plays and directed for the One Minute Play Festival held at the Kitchen Theatre.

 In the 1970’s and 80’s she owned and managed two retail businesses: Djuna Books, a feminist bookstore in New York City and Lucia a women’s clothing store in Ithaca, NY.